RoundofThree/syzkaller/README.md

 Initially, syzkaller was developed with Linux kernel fuzzing in mind, but now it's being extended to support other OS kernels as well.

+For this fork, take a look at documentation on the [CheriBSD](docs/cheribsd/README.md) kernel.

 Most of the documentation at this moment is related to the [Linux](docs/linux/setup.md) kernel.
 For other OS kernels check:
 [Darwin/XNU](docs/darwin/README.md),